Long before my second official date with the Playwright, he showed up at my door announced.

 Playwright: To be honest, I was thrown out for smoking in the little boys’ room.

 I was befuddled.
-I should have lighting-fast dating reflexes.
+I should have lightning-fast dating reflexes.
 I’ve been doing this for 20 years.
 This is my job, damnit.
 But I couldn’t figure him out.

 I could, however, give him time to show me who he is.